Basic Principles of Ayurveda

 - Pitta : (Function of metabolism)

-Person is seen in Ayurveda as a unique individual made up of five primary elements.
-These elements are ether (space), air, fire, water and earth.
+The person is seen in Ayurveda as a unique individual made up of five primary elements.
+These elements are ether (space), air, fire, water, and earth.
 Just as in nature, we too have these five elements in us.
-When any of these elements are imbalanced in the environment, they will in turn have an influence on us.
+When any of these elements are imbalanced in the environment, they will, in turn, have an influence on us.
 The foods we eat and the weather are just two examples of the influence of these elements.
-While we are a composite of these five primary elements, certain elements are seen to have an ability to combine to create various physiological functions.
+While we are a composite of these five primary elements, certain elements are seen to have the ability to combine to create various physiological functions.

 The elements with Fire and Water in dominance combine to form the Pitta Dosha.
 The Pitta Dosha is responsible for the process of transformation or metabolism.
 The transformation of foods into nutrients that our bodies can assimilate is an example of a Pitta function.
 Pitta is also responsible for metabolism in the organ and tissue systems as well as cellular metabolism.
 Finally, it is predominantly the water and earth elements, which combine to form the Kapha Dosha.
 Kapha is responsible for growth, adding structure unit by unit.
 It also offers protection, for example, in form of the cerebral-spinal fluid, which protects the brain and spinal column.
 The mucosal lining of the stomach is another example of the function of Kapha Dosha protecting the tissues.